IroniumStudios/base-rpc/README.md

 No more remembering channel names, parameters order and their types.
 It was designed with compatibility for the following environments:

+## NOTE:

+this project is licensed under the company wexond, i am only forking this project to modernize it and i wish for no trouble from the wexond devs or redbrick

 - [Electron](packages/rpc-electron),
 - [Node.js](packages/rpc-node),
 - or as [a standalone library](packages/rpc-core) for implementing custom communication handlers.